WHEREAS the Libertarian Association of Massachusetts defends individual freedom for everyone with no exceptions.

 Adopted by the LAMA State Convention on March 20, 2021

-There are many forms of oppression and disenfranchisement against groups and individuals, the Libertarian Party of Massachusetts acknowledges that the repeated cycle of violence and abuse experienced by people of color in America is especially prevalent among them.
+There are many forms of oppression and disenfranchisement against groups and individuals, the Libertarian Association of Massachusetts acknowledges that the repeated cycle of violence and abuse experienced by people of color in America is especially prevalent among them.

-The Libertarian Party of Massachusetts does not in any way condone the violence against people and property or the looting that has occurred alongside the peaceful protests.
+Libertarian Association of Massachusetts does not in any way condone the violence against people and property or the looting that has occurred alongside the peaceful protests.
 These acts of vandalism only serve as an excuse to delegitimize the protests, to divide us, and to preserve the prevailing system of oppression.

-The Libertarian Party of Massachusetts calls for the Commonwealth of Massachusetts to lead the necessary change by abandoning the war against drugs, to end police militarization, to take concrete steps towards re-establishing law-enforcement accountability, specifically by abolishing the concept of qualified immunity, and to remove the pretext for so much of the police violence by revoking laws that fabricate ‘victimless crimes’ - illegal acts that directly involve only the perpetrator or occur between consenting adults.
+Libertarian Association of Massachusetts calls for the Commonwealth of Massachusetts to lead the necessary change by abandoning the war against drugs, to end police militarization, to take concrete steps towards re-establishing law-enforcement accountability, specifically by abolishing the concept of qualified immunity, and to remove the pretext for so much of the police violence by revoking laws that fabricate ‘victimless crimes’ - illegal acts that directly involve only the perpetrator or occur between consenting adults.

 Whereas the Libertarian Party of Massachusetts recognizes that the COVID-19 pandemic has created a global and national crisis that is threatening lives, especially of those with a weakened immune response and of the elderly.